 September 21, 2012: The US Department of Transportation is in the home stretch on issuing its interpretation and guidance on how states can implement the Transportation Alternatives portion of MAP-21.
 We worked with America Bikes to coordinate a national sign-on letter to USDOT on critical guidance issues, including the Safe Routes to School coordinators and match.

-National Partnership submits policy recommendations to Institute of Medicine
+Safe Routes Partnership submits policy recommendations to Institute of Medicine

 Taking the fate of Safe Routes to School into our hands